thegetty/occasional-papers-5/content/about.md

 Also in the series:

-[<em>Cultural Cleansing and Mass Atrocities: Protecting Cultural Heritage in Armed Conflict Zones</em>](http://www.getty.edu/publications/pdfs/CulturalCleansing_Weiss_Connelly.pdf) <br />Thomas G. Weiss and Nina Connelly
+[“Cultural Cleansing and Mass Atrocities: Protecting Cultural Heritage in Armed Conflict Zones”](https://www.getty.edu/publications/occasional-papers-1/) <br />Thomas G. Weiss and Nina Connelly

-[<em>Cultural Genocide and the Protection of Cultural Heritage</em>](http://www.getty.edu/publications/pdfs/CulturalGenocide_Luck.pdf) <br />Edward C. Luck
+[“Cultural Genocide and the Protection of Cultural Heritage”](https://www.getty.edu/publications/occasional-papers-2/) <br />Edward C. Luck

-[<em>Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection</em>](https://www.getty.edu/publications/occasional-papers-3/downloads/FroweMatravers_ConflictandCulturalHeritage.pdf) <br />Helen Frowe and Derek Matravers
+[“Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection”](https://www.getty.edu/publications/occasional-papers-3/) <br />Helen Frowe and Derek Matravers

 ---